Root Canals

 A root canal is a treatment for infections within your tooth pulp (innermost layer of your teeth).

-- You have a cracked or damaged tooth
+- You have a cracked or damaged tooth which allows bacteria access into the pulp

 Signs you might need a root canal

-If you have an infected tooth, you might need a root canal treatment to clear out the infection.
+If you have an infected tooth, you might need root canal treatment to clear out the infection.
 Symptoms of an infection can include:

 - Tooth pain that doesn’t go away.
 Pain from your teeth that spreads to your jaw, face or other teeth might also mean you have an infection.

-- Putting pressure on your tooth hurts — if it hurts when you eat or touch your tooth.
+- Putting pressure on your tooth hurts — If it hurts when you eat or touch your tooth.

-- Swollen gums — if you have an infected tooth, your gums might feel tender or be swollen.
+- Swollen gums — If you have an infected tooth, your gums might feel tender or be swollen.

 what does a root canal treatment involve?

-Before starting treatment, your dentist will take dental X-rays of the affected tooth.
-Tests might also be run to determine if your tooth pulp is dead, infected or inflamed.
-During a root canal treatment, your dentist will remove the inflamed pulp then clean and disinfect the inside of your tooth before placing a filling on your tooth to seal it in place.
+During a root canal treatment, your dentist will remove the inflamed or infected pulp and then clean and disinfect the inside of your tooth before placing a filling on your tooth to seal it in place.

 Root canal treatment steps: